shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Getting-started-with-HDRP.md

 ## Setting up a new Project

 ### Using Unity Hub
-To set up a new HDRP project using Unity Hub, click the New button, then select High Definition - Preview from the Template drop-down box.
+Follow the steps below to set up a new HDRP project using Unity Hub.

+1. On the Projects screen click the New button
+2. Select High Definition - Preview from the Template drop-down box
+3. Click Create Project

 After clicking Create Project, Unity will automatically create a Project with the High Definition Render Pipeline package installed.

 ## Upgrading an Existing Project
 To upgrade an existing Project, you must first download the High Definition Render Pipeline using the Package Manager UI.